p5ntangle/k0rdent-utils/README.md

   secretRef:
     name: ghcr-auth
 ```

 OCI HelmRepositories accept dockerconfigjson secrets; Flux also supports cloud-provider auth via .spec.provider (aws, azure, gcp) when pulling from ECR/ACR/GCR.  ￼

-⸻

-If you tell me which repo you’re targeting (URL + whether it’s HTTP/S or OCI), I’ll paste the exact YAML for your case.